-Granville Christian Academy may cancel school, begin on a delay, or have early release when weather conditions produce hazardous driving conditions or dangerously low temperatures.
+GCA may cancel school, begin on a delay, or have early release when weather conditions produce hazardous driving conditions or dangerously low temperatures.

-Parents will receive official notification of school closings, delays, and early releases via the current school alert broadcast system.
+Parents will receive official notification of school closings, delays, and early releases via the current school alert system.
 This system directly calls the contact phone numbers provided by parents and advises them of the correct status of GCA during a problem situation.
 Official notification will also be broadcast over local media centers.

 GCA students represent many public-school districts.
-It is possible that GCA may have school on a day when one of these local school districts may be cancelled or delayed.
-In this situation, parents should use discretion and determine if it is safe to transport their student to school.
-Parents should call the school office if they choose not to send their student.
+It is possible for GCA to be in session on a day when one of these local school districts is cancelled or delayed.
+In this situation, parents should use discretion to determine if it is safe to transport their student to school.
+Parents should call the School Office if they choose not to send their student.
 These situations are considered an excused absence or tardy, and the student is responsible for completing all missed assignments.